 But you know, the more I spend time with Jesus, first of all, the more my wife and kids like me.
 And my wife will tell me, “Why don’t you go read some more.”
 It is those periods when she knows I have had my time with the Lord that I am more of a delight, I guess.
 I don’t notice when I “turn” but I guess they do.

-Also the other thing about it is the more I pray to God and I see answers to those prayers, the more my kids see that God listens to dad.
-And they want the same thing for their lives.
-It is not just about their current happiness and my time with the Lord isn’t just so that we can have a healthy family, because honestly if my connection with the Lord even made our family dynamics more difficult or trying, it would still be worth it, because my goal, my greatest desire is that when my kids leave the family, leave the home, that they would love him deeply.
-So I need them to experience God when they are with me.
-I need to see them experience the answers of prayers so that they pray more, because once my kids move out, yeah, it would be tough if they were interviewed and said: Ah, yeah, I had a tough family.
-I don’t really like hanging out with them or I don’t really like my dad that much.
+Also the other thing about it is the more I pray to God and I see answers to those prayers, the more my kids see that God listens to Dad, and they want the same thing for their lives.
+It is not just about their current happiness, and my time with the Lord isn’t just so that we can have a healthy family, because honestly, if my connection with the Lord even made our family dynamics more difficult or trying, it would still be worth it, because my goal — my greatest desire — is that when my kids leave the family, leave the home, that they would love him deeply.
+So I need them to experience God when they are with me; I need to see them experience the answers of prayers so that they pray more.

+Once my kids move out, it would be tough if they were interviewed and said, “Ah, yeah, I had a tough family.
+I don’t really like hanging out with them,” or “I don’t really like my dad that much.”
 Of course, that would break my heart.
 But I could deal with that.

-And so, yes, it would be painful if my kids said: I didn’t enjoy my childhood.
+And so, yes, it would be painful if my kids said, “I didn’t enjoy my childhood.”
 Yeah, but I will get over that.
 There is something so much bigger.
 They need to know Jesus.
 I want them to be with me in all of eternity.
-They need to love him and so I think one of the things I mention in the book: what are you after.
-Like do you want them to love you more than you want them to love Jesus?
-Obviously I want both, but if I am going to choose one or the other it is always going to be Jesus.
+They need to love him, and so I think one of the things I mention in the book is: What are you after? — like do you want them to love you more than you want them to love Jesus?
+Obviously, I want both, but if I am going to choose one or the other, it is always going to be Jesus.